 New Job or School

-As such, you, as a landlord, can still require that your tenants pay all rent due per the terms of the lease agreement that all parties signed.
+As such, you, as a landlord, can still require that your tenants pay all rent due per the terms of the agreement that all parties signed.

 Change in Relationship